JhangShengLuo/Aug2025_compare/Student_Guide.md

 ### 1.1.
 Instructions:

 1. In pgAdmin, open a query tool for the `postgres_db`.
-2. In Grafana, navigate to the "Explore" section and select the ClickHouse data source.
+2. In ch-ui, open a query editor.
 3. First, get a sample `order_id` for the point-lookup query.
 Run this on the PostgreSQL DB:

 ```sql